atlasoptimization/calipy/README.md

 ## Use Cases

+The following three example were presented at JISDM 2025 in Karlsruhe; documented code can be found in the [examples folder](https://github.com/atlasoptimization/calipy/tree/master/calipy/examples/engineering_geodesy)

 1. **Tape Bias Estimation**
    - Classic scenario: measure a known rod length with a tape that has an unknown offset \(\theta\).
    - Equivalent to linear maximum-likelihood in simplest form, but easily extended in CaliPy for more complex error structures or prior knowledge.